-The Mayor is the designated representative of the Council to present and speak on the official City position.
-If an individual Councilmember is contacted by the media, the Councilmember should be clear about whether their comments represent the official City position or a personal viewpoint.
+The Mayor is the designated representative of the City Council to present and speak on the official City position.
+If an individual Councilmember is contacted by the media, the Councilmember should direct the requester to the Mayor.
+If the Councilmember chooses to engage with the requester, they should be clear about whether their comments represent the official City position or a personal viewpoint.